Gagan690/Sentiment_Analysis_LSTM/README.md

 ### 1. Data Preprocessing (PreProcessing.ipynb)

-The preprocessing notebook handles the complete data pipeline:
+The preprocessing notebook contains the complete data pipeline:

-#### Step 1: Load and Clean Data
+#### Step 1: Load Raw Data
-- Load raw sentiment data from `dataset/sentiment_data.csv`
+- Reads `sentiment_data.csv` from the dataset folder
-- Check dataset shape and identify missing values
+- Displays dataset shape and checks for missing values

+#### Step 2: Data Cleaning
-- Remove rows with missing comments
+- Removes rows with missing values
-- Drop unnecessary columns (e.g., `Unnamed: 0`)
+- Drops unnecessary columns (e.g., 'Unnamed: 0')
-- Save cleaned data to `dataset/cleaned_sentiment_data.csv`
+- Saves cleaned data to `cleaned_sentiment_data.csv`

-#### Step 2: Text Cleaning
+#### Step 3: Text Preprocessing
-- Convert text to lowercase
+- Converts text to lowercase
-- Remove URLs, mentions (@username), and hashtags
+- Removes URLs, mentions (@username), and hashtags
-- Tokenize sentences into word lists
+- Tokenizes text into word lists
-- Apply cleaning to the 'Comment' column
+- Applies cleaning to the 'Comment' column

-#### Step 3: Build Vocabulary
+#### Step 4: Vocabulary Building
-- Count word frequencies across all tokenized sentences
-- Create word-to-index mapping (starting from index 2)
-- Add special tokens:
+- Builds vocabulary from all unique words in the dataset
-  - `<pad>` (index 0) for padding sequences
-  - `<unk>` (index 1) for unknown words
+- Adds special tokens: `<pad>` (index 0) and `<unk>` (index 1)
-- Convert text to numerical indices
+- Converts text to numerical indices using the vocabulary

-#### Step 4: Label Processing
-- Create deterministic label mapping (sorted unique labels)
+- Creates deterministic label mapping (sorted by unique sentiment values)
-- Convert sentiment labels to numeric format (0, 1, 2, etc.)
-- Save `label_mapping.json` for reproducibility and inference
+- Saves label mapping to `label_mapping.json` for reproducibility

-#### Step 5: Train-Test Split
+#### Step 5: Train/Test Split
-- Split dataset: 80% training, 20% testing
+- Splits dataset into 80% training and 20% testing
-- Maintain data distribution

-**Key Outputs:**
-- `cleaned_sentiment_data.csv`: Preprocessed dataset
-- `label_mapping.json`: Sentiment label mappings
-- `vocab`: Word-to-index dictionary
-- `train_df` and `test_df`: Split datasets ready for model training
+- Stores in `train_df` and `test_df` DataFrames

+**Run all cells in order to complete the preprocessing pipeline.**

 ### 2. Model Architecture (SentimentAnalysisCNN.py)